 In 2016 the National Children’s Commissioner looked into the Optional Protocol to the Convention against Torture (OPCAT) in the context of children and young people detained in youth justice centres or adult facilities.

 These documents provide a summary of the key findings and recommendations from this work.
-Chapters 3 and 4 of the Children’s Rights Report 2016 contain the full results.

 Download the Executive Summary in PDF

 Download the Executive Summary in WORD